 S'mores Brownies FAQ

 I think these could easily be made gluten-free if you use gluten-free graham crackers and a gluten-free, cup-for-cup flour blend that includes xanthan gum.
 Double-check the other ingredients for gluten as well.
-Gluten-free brownies will likely be a more fragile.
+Gluten-free brownies will likely be a bit more fragile.

 I hope this becomes a recipe you'll return to.
 If you try it, a star rating below helps others find it - and I'd love to hear how yours turns out in the comments! 💕 Questions or trouble?
 Drop a note, and I'll do my best to help.